Please click on a question below to see the answer.

-The information interviews are available by appointment at the following times:
+The information interviews are available by appointment.

 Another option is to come to Sheena’s Place during our drop-in hours.
-Every Wednesday from 11 am – 1 pm a volunteer is available to provide a tour of the facility and to answer questions about Sheena’s Place.
+Every Wednesday from 11 am to 1 pm a volunteer is available to provide a tour of the facility and to answer questions about Sheena’s Place.
 Pre-registration is not required.
 Please note that the drop-in information sessions will not necessarily be one-on-one.

 Another great place to look is the National Eating Disorder Information Centre (NEDIC) for an online listing of treatment services and resources nationally.
 You can find them at www.nedic.ca

 Q: How much does it cost to attend groups at Sheena’s Place?